Table of Contents

-- Cornflower – The cornflower, particularly the cyanus kind found in Egypt, is believed to be a symbol for fertility because of its connection to the Egyptian god Osiris who is the god associated with fertility and agriculture.
+The cornflower, particularly the cyanus kind found in Egypt, is believed to be a symbol of fertility because of its connection to the Egyptian god Osiris who is the god associated with fertility and agriculture.

-- Poppy – Europe’s common poppy is a symbol of fertility because of the multitude of seeds contained in each of its flowers.
-One poppy flower can contain as much as 60,000 black seeds.
+Europe’s common poppy is a symbol of fertility because of the multitude of seeds contained in each of its flowers.
+One poppy flower can contain as many as 60,000 black seeds.

 Why Fertility Matters